Heliophysics – Fields

 Kimberly Ord has been with the Johns Hopkins University Applied Physics Laboratory since 2008 and has over 20 years in space mission operations.
 She currently is the Deputy Mission Operations Manager for Parker Solar Probe.
 Prior to supporting Parker Solar Probe, she worked on the MESSENGER mission at JHU APL and the International Space Station for the United Space Alliance at the Johnson Space Center.
 She received a B.S. in Electrical Engineering from Iowa State University in 1997.

 Michael Paul is a space exploration engineer at the Johns Hopkins Applied Physics Laboratory.
-As the Deputy Mission System Engineer on MESSENGER, he contributed to multiple flybys of Venus and Mercury, including the spacecraft’s first encounter with the innermost planet in 2008, an event that convinced him that space exploration was critical work for humanity to continue and accelerate.
-Michael founded and led the Lunar Lion team at Penn State, a team of students assisted by researcher factually to pursue the Google Lunar XPRIZE, and is proud of the impact that those students have had across the space industry.
-Michael likes to work on old motorcycles, build new spacecraft, and canoe down rapids with his family, but not all at the same time.
+Michael contributed to the MESSENGER mission, including the spacecraft’s first encounter with the Mercury in 2008, an experience that convinced him space exploration was critical work for humanity.
+Michael founded the Lunar Lion team at Penn State, a group of students that pursued the Google Lunar XPRIZE, and is proud of the impact that those students are making across the space industry.
+He likes to work on old motorcycles, build new spacecraft, and canoe down rapids with his family, but not all at the same time.
 Michael holds an MS in Applied Physics from Johns Hopkins University, a BS in Aerospace Engineering from the University of Notre Dame, and BA in Liberal Arts from Stonehill College.

 Spacecraft Control Analysis